akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She led them to the poultry shed.
 Inside, beneath a sitting goose, among a nest of eggs, one was larger—speckled, warm, alive.

 "That one," the woman said.
 "Due to hatch within the fortnight.
-But she's not the sitting kind, that goose.
+But she’s not the sitting kind, that goose.
 Won't see it through."

 Mother knelt beside Beatrice.
 "We'll need a hen, then.
 A broody one."